dmhacker/facebook-message-analysis/README.md

 ```
   <sup><sub>* Replace FILE with the path to the JSON file you identified earlier.</sub><sup>

-In a few seconds, you should have some nice & pretty graphs that might reveal some interesting insights into your messages
+In a few seconds, you should have some nice & pretty graphs that might reveal some interesting insights and/or trends.
-with whomever you choose earlier.

 ## Troubleshooting